Key takeaways

 What counts as an acceptable electronic signature for real estate?

-A few acceptable formats of e-signature include:
+A few acceptable formats include:

 - Typed names in signature fields